robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

 ## Improvement suggestions for your own add-on

 - Show a more descriptive error message when a "permission denied" error occurs during the installation of packages.
-Inform the user that Blender has to be started with elevated privileges once for the installation of the dependencies.
+Inform the user that elevated permission are necessary and provide instructions to resolve the issue.
+Ideally Blender shouldn't be started with elevated permissions, since this would be against security best practice.
+Therefore, you could provide instructions to install the packages manually and include a `requirements.txt`.

 ## Additional Information

 The add-on was originally developed as an answer to the [this question](https://blender.stackexchange.com/questions/168448/bundling-python-library-with-addon) on Blender's StackExchange.

 ## Change log